onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 once you find/understand it you'll never think about anything else more than about this thing

+a new game the likes of which we could have never even conceived

 no ceiling for personal consumption the status game has no limits in resource use